Ph.D. (Doctor of Philosophy) Degree Programs

 - The Ph.D. in Engineering requires a total of 60 credits of course work beyond the B.S. degree, with a minimum of 36 credit hours of coursework and a minimum of 12 credits of dissertation.
-Of the 60 credits, a limited number of courses may be at the 400 level; all others must be at the 500 or 600 level.
-Those students who earn a M.S. degree may include the M.S. degree course credits, but not the thesis or project credits in the 60 credits for the Ph.D. degree.
+Of the 60 credits, a limited number of courses may be at the 4000 level; all others must be at the 5000 or higher level.
+Those students who earn an M.S. degree may include a maximum of 24 M.S. degree course credits, but not the thesis or project credits in the 60 credits for the Ph.D. degree.

 Areas of Concentration in Engineering